OpenHantek/OpenHantek6022/readme.md

 If you make small changes to the local source code, it is sufficient to call `make -j4` or `fakeroot make -j4 package` in the `build` directory.

 ## Install prebuilt binary packages
-* Download Linux, Raspberry Pi, macOS and Windows packages from the [Releases](https://github.com/OpenHantek/OpenHantek6022/releases) page.
+* Download Linux (built on Ubuntu 1804 LTS), Raspberry Pi (Debian stable), FreeBSD (12.1), macOS (Catalina) and Windows (Visual Studio 2019) packages for your convenience from the [Releases](https://github.com/OpenHantek/OpenHantek6022/releases) page.
-(The RPi, macOS and Windows packages are not tested, neither is the installation of the `*.rpm` packages.
-For RPi4 see also [issue #28](https://github.com/OpenHantek/OpenHantek6022/issues/28).)
 * If you want to follow ongoing development, packages built from the last commit are available in the [unstable release](https://github.com/OpenHantek/OpenHantek6022/releases/tag/unstable).
+* For RPi4 see also [issue #28](https://github.com/OpenHantek/OpenHantek6022/issues/28).
+* These binary packages are built on stable operating system versions and require an up-to-date system.
-* As I develop on a *Debian stable* system the preferred (native) package format is `*.deb`.
+* As I develop on a *Debian stable* system my preferred (native) package format is `*.deb`.
+The program itself and the `*.deb` package is tested on my local system for completeness and correctness.
+The prebuilt packages are not tested, neither is the installation of the `*.rpm` packages.
 * To install the downloaded `*.deb` package, open a terminal window, go to the package directory and enter the command (as root) `apt install ./openhantek_..._amd64.deb`.
 This command will automatically install all dependencies of the program as well.
 * For installation of `*.rpm` packages follow similar rules, e.g. `dnf install ./openhantek-...-1.x86_64.rpm`.